Search

 2. Make a request from your existing company.
 You sometimes can ask for an in-kind transfer through the company's website, but you may have to contact the customer service department to let them know which securities you'd like to move.
 Be prepared to provide the account number as well as the fund number or ticker symbol for any assets you want to transfer.

 3. Make sure the transaction goes through.
 For most securities, your assets should appear in the new account within a week.
-The process can take longer if you have sparsely traded securities.
+The process can take longer if you have thinly-traded securities.
 Make sure to monitor your account until all your assets have moved.
 Follow up with both firms to help avoid any unnecessary delays—especially if you have retirement assets that are subject to the 60-day rule (only if indirect rollover).

 Are in-kind transfers right for you?

 Often, in-kind transfers offer a convenient and tax-efficient way to manage your investment portfolio.
-Take control of your financial future by talking with a Thrivent financial advisor about the best way to restructure your assets.
+Take control of your financial future by talking with a Thrivent financial advisor about the best way to reposition your assets.

 Thrivent and its financial advisors and professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.